 The availability of a strong talent pool is crucial to enable employers to improve their productivity and grow more quickly.

-As part of our skills strategy, we are seeking to address identified challenges in growing our sector strengths, addressing skills levels, investing in the workforce, and enhancing the provision of careers advice for all.
+As part of our skill strategy, we are seeking to address identified challenges in growing our sector strengths, addressing skill levels, investing in the workforce, and enhancing the provision of careers advice for all.

 Building on established partnerships and creating new ones, the Midlands Engine will encourage employers and employees to work closely with skills providers.
 Clearer skills pathways will develop, and we will encourage more people to take up an apprenticeship and more businesses to take on apprentices.

-We champion the local delivery of skills and employability programmes, and across the Midlands we are undertaking a wide range of activity to raise skill levels including:
+We champion the local delivery of skill-based and employability programmes, and across the Midlands we are undertaking a wide range of activity to raise skill levels including:

 - Launch of a £20 million Midlands Skills Challenge to improve employment prospects for people living and working in the region